How Your Nonprofit Can Benefit From Corporate Volunteerism

 Typically, the grant amount is based on the total number of hours an employee volunteers for a specific nonprofit.
 For example, if an employee volunteers for 20 hours and their employer offers 10 dollars per hour volunteered, your nonprofit will receive a total of $200.

 These grants provide a tremendous amount of value to a nonprofit because they encourage employee volunteers to make a more significant impact on your cause.

 Since most volunteer grants are based on the total number of hours volunteered by an employee, volunteer time tracking is a must for nonprofit organizations to participate.
-Luckily, this can be easily done using a volunteer management software to track activity and provide your organization with rich volunteer data to use to secure these grants.
+Luckily, this can be easily done using volunteer management software to track activity and provide your organization with rich volunteer data to use to secure these grants.

 Use this Toolkit to Write the Perfect Grant Proposal

 We designed this FREE toolkit to help you organize your grant application and write a compelling proposal.
 We also included a guide to help you familiarize yourself with grantmakers.